National Night Out

 How do we register our block to participate?

-Registration is now OPEN and closes on July 26.
+Registration closed on July 26.

 What if we don't register our block party?